nimaid/LPHK/README.md

 * ~~Do not prompt to save blank layout~~
 * ~~Do not warn about moving/copying to the same button~~
 * ~~Make script being edited highlighted~~
-* ~~Fix wierd bug where GOTO and DELAY didn't obey a kill command (caught on video)~~
+* ~~Fix weird bug where GOTO and DELAY didn't obey a kill command (caught on video)~~
 * ~~Add `OPEN` command to open folders and files~~
 * ~~Add `RELEASE_ALL` command~~
 * ~~Add `RESET_REPEATS` command to reset the counter on all repeats~~
 * ~~Basic support for Launchpad Classic/S/Mini~~
   * Thanks to Patreon patron Korbinian Maag for fully funding the purchase of a LP Mini for developing this feature!
-  * Includes Behringer CMD Touch TC64 in Novation compatability mode
+  * Includes Behringer CMD Touch TC64 in Novation compatibility mode